 No one knows your business better than you.
 Here are some helpful questions to narrow your search for the perfect dash cam.

-- Road-facing or dual-facing dash cams – Road-facing dash cams are the most common type of dash cams.
+- Road-facing or dual-facing dash cams – Road-facing are the most common type of dash cams.
 If you want to be thorough, you can install a dual-facing dash cam that can streamline coaching and help protect drivers.

 - Standby Battery vs. 12V Auxiliary Power – If your dash cam doesn’t hardwire into a power source, it may have standby batteries that won’t shut off until all data is saved.